 Consider that you are at Checkpoint Charlie, if you start walking north, you are going to reach the Friedrichstrasse U-Bahn station.
 But we don’t want you to walk all the way there to find something cool to do.
 There are a lot of things you can do in the north part of Friedrichstadt and one of our favorite places is the beautiful Gendarmenmarkt.

 The Gendarmenmarkt is considered to be among the most beautiful plazas in all of Europe.
-The square was created in the end of the seventeenth century and got its name after the cuirassier regiment Gens d’Armes, that had stables at the square until 1773.
+At the end of the seventeenth century, the square was created and got its name after the cuirassier regiment Gens d’Armes, which had stables at the square until 1773.

 Today Gendarmenmarkt is one of the most visited places in Berlin.
-There you can see the French Church, Französischer Dom in German, and the German Church, Deutscher Dom in German.
-In the middle of the square, you are going to find the most recent building on the Gendarmenmarkt.
-Konzerthaus Berlin was built in 1821 and, together with most of the square, were badly damaged during the Second World War.
+You can see the French Church, Französischer Dom in German, and the German Church, Deutscher Dom in German.
+In the middle of the square, you will find the most recent building on the Gendarmenmarkt.
+Konzerthaus Berlin was built in 1821 and, together with most squares, were badly damaged during the Second World War.

-Today, all of the buildings were restored to their classical beauty and can be best appreciated during the spring days where you can even watch a concert in the middle of the square.
+Today, all of the buildings were restored to their classic beauty and can be best appreciated during the spring days where you can even watch a concert in the middle of the square.